BreizhHardware/ntfy_alerts/README.md

 - [x] Add the watched repos list as a parameter
 - [x] Add the application version as a database
 - [x] Add the watched repos list as a web interface
+- [x] Add Docker Hub compatibility
+- [ ] Rework of the web interface
 # Bash setup-notify.sh
 ## Description:
 This script is used to setup the ntfy notification system on ssh login for a new server.